Hello Friends,

 Chapter Three Time

-In high school, Cheri was concerned about fitting in and dressing in style. *What were the trends when you were in high school? *What trends have you worn before that are making another appearance? *How do you follow the latest trends?
+In high school, Cheri was concerned about fitting in and dressing in style. *What were the trends when you were in high school? *What trends have you worn before that are making another appearance? *Do you follow the latest trends?
+How have your priorities changed over the decades of your life?

 Chapter Four Life, Death & Diagnosis